garrandall/popular-music-data/tracks/every-breath-i-take-gene-pitney.md

 I never worry how my heart would ache

 Oh, no, darling
-Only with ev'ry breath I *take*
+Only with every breath I *take*
-Only with ev'ry little step I *make*
+Only with every little step I *make*
-Only with ev'ry little beat of my *heart*
+Only with every little beat of my *heart*
-And ev'ry single minute I'm *awake*
+And every single minute I'm *awake*

 Oh, no, darling
-Only with ev'ry breath I *take*
+Only with every breath I *take*
-Only with ev'ry little step I *make*
+Only with every little step I *make*
-Only with ev'ry little beat of my *heart*
+Only with every little beat of my *heart*
-And ev'ry single minute I'm awake
+And every single minute I'm awake

-Oh-aah, ev'ry little breath I take
+Oh-ah, every little breath I take
-Ev'ry little step I *make*
+Every little step I *make*
 Ah, ah, ah, ah, uh, ah
-Ah, ah, ah, ev'ry breath I take
+Ah, ah, ah, every breath I take

 (dip-dip, dooba bop bop) (dip-dip, dooba bop bop)...